sakithb/media-controls/README.md

 ---

-## Developing
+## Contributing

 Pull requests are welcome.

-To update the translation files run ./update-translation-po-files.sh in the extensions directory after your code changes are finished.
+To update the translation files run `./debug.sh -t` in the extensions directory after your code changes are finished.
 This will update the files in po folder.
 Then poedit (https://poedit.net/download) can be used to translate the strings. poedit can also be used to create new localization files.

 ## Screenshots